 I was adopted and found out at a very young age that my birth father was Persian.
 And in the area that I grew up in, I was made to believe that having a non-white, Persian biological father was terrible.
 So I immediately experienced being different as I wasn’t like any of the other kids.

 I didn’t like that feeling at the time.
 I tried to fit in, but it never felt like I did.

 Then when I got into my early to mid-teens, I realised that I was gay and again, I tried to fit in but didn’t.

 By the time I became vegan, that was just another thing to add to the list!
 So it was nothing new.

 Also, by the time I became vegan I had met quite a few gay people and had met people from other cultures.
 And when I went vegan, I met other vegans.

-I never felt that I belonged to a particular group 100 percent.
-I became comfortable in who I was and was happy dipping my toes into different communities.
+I never felt that I belonged to a particular group 100 per cent.
+I became comfortable in who I was and was happily dipping my toes into different communities.

-I try whenever I can to use these moments as an opportunity to promote veganism in a positive way.
+I try whenever I can to use these moments as an opportunity to promote veganism positively.
 When they would ask me why I was vegan, I’d try not to get them on the defensive.
 Because sometimes it feels that by the very fact that you are vegan, that by default you are judging other people.

 When you hear the phrase “less is more”, what comes to mind?

 When think of less is more, I go into business mode.
 As I writer, it means saying something as simply and effectively as possible, without necessarily dumbing it down.